Andrew Nembhard: College career

 Nembhard was recruited to the University of Florida from Montverde Academy in Montverde, Florida.
 In his freshman season with the Gators, he started every game and tallied the fourth-highest freshman assist total in school history.
 After averaging 8.0 points, 2.9 rebounds and 5.4 assists, and finishing fifth in the Southeastern Conference (SEC) in assist-turnover ratio, Nembhard was named to the conference all-Freshman team.
 Just a few days later, Nembhard hit a buzzer-beater to upset Louisiana State University (LSU) in the 2019 SEC tournament.

 Nembhard declared for the 2019 NBA draft, but ultimately chose to return to the Gators for his sophomore season.
-As a sophomore, Nembhard averaged 11.2 points, 5.6 rebounds, and 3.0 assists per game and led the SEC with a 2.2 assist-to-turnover ratio.
+As a sophomore, Nembhard averaged 11.2 points, 5.6 assists, and 3.0 rebounds per game and led the SEC with a 2.2 assist-to-turnover ratio.
 Following the season he declared for the 2020 NBA draft but hired an NCAA-certified agent, allowing him the option to return to Florida.
 On May 30, 2020, Nembhard withdrew from the draft and entered the NCAA transfer portal.

 On June 23, 2020, Nembhard announced that he would transfer to Gonzaga.
 He chose the Bulldogs over offers from Duke, USC, Memphis, Georgetown and Stanford.
 He was granted a waiver for immediate eligibility on November 24.

 In his first Gonzaga season, he primarily came off the bench (though he played more minutes per game than two Bulldogs starters), averaging 9.2 points, 2.4 rebounds, and 4.4 assists per game for a team that entered its conference tournament unbeaten.
 Nembhard was named the West Coast Conference's inaugural Sixth Man of the Year, and was also named to the all-conference second team.
 He averaged 11.8 points, 5.8 assists, 3.4 rebounds and 1.6 steals per game as a senior.
 Nembhard was named to the First Team All-WCC.
 On April 21, 2022, Nembhard declared for the 2022 NBA draft, forgoing his remaining college eligibility.